 Adding Dynamic Colours

-Do you have colours in your templates that change based on level, zone, or other criteria?
-This tutorial will teach you how to include customizable colours in your sign artwork.
+Do you have colours in your templates that change?
+This tutorial will teach you how to include customizable colours in your sign artwork!

 1a.
 Color in Shapes

-In this example, we've added some stars to the header, which will be dynamically coloured based on whatever I choose for that sign within SignAgent.
+In this example, we've added a rectangle to the header, which will be dynamically coloured based on whatever we choose for that sign within SignAgent.

-To add this functionality, use the following naming convention for the shape names:
+To add this functionality, use the following naming convention for the shape layer's name:

 1b.
 Colored Text

-To have the text match the color of your color field, just add "color:{COLOR FIELD NAME}"
+To have the text dynamically match the color of a color field, just add "color:{COLOR FIELD NAME}" to the text's bounding box layer.

-So, in this example, the bounding box for occupant_name is left, top, color:{color}
+So, in this example, the bounding box for the "room_name" text is:

-The text within the braces should match exactly the name of your color field.
+The text within the curly brackets should match exactly the name of your color field, with underscores in place of spaces if needed.

 Create your sign type as normal, just be sure that your "color" field is of the field type "Colour (hexcode)" or "Colour (choice)"